 Avoid alcohol and sleeping tablets.

-However tempting it may be to have a few drinks or take a pill to help you sleep, both hinder your circulation and in turn increase your DVT risk.
+However tempting it may be to have a few drinks or take a pill to help you sleep, both hinder your circulation and in turn, increase your DVT risk.
 Also, avoid consuming coffee, as it can be extremely dehydrating.

 Wear compression stockings.